helfertool/docs/source/admin/configuration.rst

        backend: "sqlite3"
        name: "/data/db.sqlite3"

-For Docker deployments, the file needs to be placed in `/data`.
+For Docker deployments, the SQLite file needs to be placed in ``/data``.
 Otherwise, it is not stored persistently.

 Additional database settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Addtional options like `init_command` can also be added:
+Django allows to specify additional options like ``init_command``, they can also be added in the Helfertool configuration file:

 .. code-block:: none